Lateral Ligament Reconstruction With Tendon Graft

 There are some potential risks of surgery that are specific to lateral ligament reconstruction procedures.
 These include:

 - Injury to the superficial peroneal or sural nerve: These nerves are rarely injured but if so, there are treatments.
 If the nerve is cut, there would be numbness around the area and at times nerve pain.
-More often, the nerves are stretched or irritated which can lead to short term numbness and tingling.
+More often, the nerves are stretched or irritated by local scar tissue which can lead to short term numbness and tingling.
+This can require more involved physical therapy to free up the local scar tissue and “desensitize” the involved nerve.
 Most nerve issues settle within 6 months to 1 year of the surgery.

 - Overtightening of the ankle joint: This is the most common criticism of a non-anatomic ankle ligament reconstruction since the tendon graft can stiffen the ankle and subtalar joints.
 Unfortunately, some patients may even develop arthritis related to the overly tight joint over time.
 For this reason, the anatomic ankle ligament repair (Brostrom procedure) continues to remain the preferred approach for most ankle injuries.

-- Stretching out of the tendon reconstruction: The failure of the autograft/allograft tenon is unusual but can occur.
-Typically this is because the tissue stretches overtime during the healing process as the body incorporates the graft.
+- Stretching out of the tendon reconstruction: The failure of the autograft/allograft tendon is unusual but can occur.
+Typically this is because the tissue stretches over time during the healing process as the body incorporates the graft and the repair is repetitively load via walking and other activities.

 - Suture or hardware irritation beneath the skin: The suture and hardware used to fix the tendon to the bone can occasionally be felt beneath the skin.
 If retained hardware becomes painful or irritating, this can many times be removed but this is rarely required.

-Patients undergoing the surgery are subject to the potential for the usual risks associated with surgery such as the risk of:
+Patients undergoing any type of lateral ligament stabilization surgery are subject to the potential for the usual risks associated with any orthopaedic surgery procedure such as the risk of:

 When appropriately performed, non-anatomic ankle ligament reconstructions are highly successful in obtaining a stable ankle.